doctrine/inflector/docs/en/index.rst

 Legacy API
 ==========

-The API present in Inflector 1.x is still available, but will be deprecated in a future release and dropped for 3.0.
+As of 1.4.0, the API present in Inflector 1.x has been marked as deprecated.
+In the 2.x release series, the legacy API has been dropped completely.
 Support for languages other than English is available in the 2.0 API only.

 Acknowledgements